Middleware

 }

-And a From implementation to convert from the app's full effect type:
+A From implementation converts from the app's full effect type.
+In this example the

 impl From<crate::app::Effect> for Effect {